 Marc Owen Jones has a PhD from the University of Durham, where he studied political repression in Bahrain.
 He is a teaching fellow at Tubingen University, Germany, and has written numerous articles, both academic and journalistic, on Bahrain.
 Marc co-edited Bahrain’s Uprising: Resistance and Repression in the Gulf, 2015.

-Nicholas McGeehan is the Bahrain, Qatar, and United Arab Emirates researcher at Human Rights Watch.
+Nicholas McGeehan is the former Bahrain, Qatar, and United Arab Emirates researcher at Human Rights Watch.
 He has a PhD from the European University Institute in Florence and an LLM from the Irish Center for Human Rights in Galway.
 Nicholas’s involvement in human rights began in 2004, when he founded Mafiwasta, an NGO that campaigned for migrant workers’ rights in the Gulf.

-Sarah Reader is the Training and Events Coordinator at Campaign Against Arms Trade (CAAT).
+Sarah Reader is the former Training and Events Coordinator at Campaign Against Arms Trade (CAAT).
 She has been involved with CAAT, beginning as a volunteer Universities Network Coordinator in 2009.
 Sarah has been very involved in campaigning against the DSEI arms fair, one of the largest arms fairs in the world held in the UK, and which has facilitated sales to human rights violating regimes worldwide, including the Gulf monarchies.

 We do not publicly list our staff on the website.
 This is because BIRDBH’s staff have faced reprisals in the past for their human rights campaigning.